rohithsingireddy/File-Opener-CPP/README.md

 glib-compile-resources --target=resources.c --generate-source file_opener.gresources.xml
 ```

-- Resources file should be generated whenever a **.ui** is changed.
+- Resources file should be generated whenever a file in **ui_resources** is changed.

 - To create a schema binary file from *schemas/org.mt.fileopener.gschema.xml*
 ```bash